wfkincaid/HanLab_notes/labnotebook.md

 title: WK Han Lab Notebook
 author: Warren Kincaid
 ---
-Notebook while in the Han Lab
+Notebook while in the Han Lab {-}
 ------------------------------
-run 'pandoc labnotebook.md -o labnotebook.html' followed by 'pydifft cpb labnotebook.md' to update and view html doc as a pdf I don't have it set yet to auto-update the .html each time the .md file is saved, because of this you do need to rerun both command above in sequence to see any most recently made changes
+run 'pandoc labnotebook.md -o labnotebook.html' to generate the .html file for the first time, then run 'pydifft cpb labnotebook.md' to update and view html doc as a pdf

-	- this is slightly frustrating as you need to close and reopen the .html to do this
+Document is now autoupdating with reconfiguring and --upgrading packages and related modules for using new PC (HP Omnibook laptop)

-## July 2025
+## July 2025 {-}

-#### 7/7/2025: Coordinating coming into NU lab, emailing with Pravin and Songi, resonator design manuscript, also worked on thesis outline
+#### 7/7/2025: Coordinating coming into NU lab, emailing with Pravin and Songi, resonator design manuscript, also worked on thesis outline {-}

-#### 7/8/2025: First day on NU campus; Meeting with Pravin about PVA and AFP III project.
+#### 7/8/2025: First day on NU campus; Meeting with Pravin about PVA and AFP III project. {-}
 Meeting notes

 - PVA use as an ice recrystallization inhibitor